Opportunities for Lawyers

 What is the Election Official Legal Defense Network?

-We are partnering with the Election Official Legal Defense Network (EOLDN) to build a pipeline of qualified and passionate attorneys interested in supporting election officials and workers at no cost.
-EOLDN is a project of the nonpartisan, nonprofit Center for Election Innovation & Research and works to connect licensed, qualified, pro bono attorneys with election administrators who need advice or assistance.
+We are partnering with the Election Official Legal Defense Network (EOLDN) to build a pipeline of qualified and passionate attorneys interested in supporting election officials and poll workers at no cost.
+EOLDN is a project of the nonpartisan, nonprofit Center for Election Innovation & Research and works to connect pro bono attorneys with election administrators facing work-related harassment, intimidation, or targeting.
 This service is available regardless of the election official’s political affiliation, or whether they work in a blue or red state or county.
-For a complete set of the Rules for Lawyers and Law Firms Participating in EOLDN, click here.
+For the Rules for Lawyers and Law Firms Participating in EOLDN, click here

 Why do election officials need legal support?

-The majority of requests for support received by EOLDN are not about interpreting aspects of election law—there are existing mechanisms for that—but rather center around questions of personal safety, harassment toward family members, or in some cases the weaponization of information requests used to bog offices down in minutia.
-These requests come from scared and exhausted election officials in all states, on both sides of the aisle, with fears compounded for women and people of color who often receive threats overlaid with misogyny and racism.
+The majority of requests for support received by EOLDN are not about interpreting aspects of election law—there are existing mechanisms for that—but rather center around help with sending cease and desist letters, dealing with harassment or threats, facing attempts to undermine their job duties, or determining their legal options.
+These requests come from election officials in all states, on both sides of the aisle, with fears compounded for women and people of color who often receive threats overlaid with misogyny and racism.

 Per EOLDN, “those seeking help from EOLDN may be facing difficult and stressful circumstances and may feel very isolated.
 They may be concerned that their job is at risk or they may be scared for their safety and the safety of their families.
 Matters might need urgent attention.
 EOLDN’s goal is to match lawyers with clients as efficiently as possible and to do what we can as a matching service to ensure that clients receive prompt, responsive, timely, and competent legal representation.”